EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

             )
 ```

-This function will also calculate mutation frequencies and proportions
-on a specific subset of variation types, which can be set using
-the 'variant_types' parameter.
-The 'variant_types' parameter can be
-set to a character string of "types" values that the user wants included
-in the mutation counts.
-By default the function will calculate
-summary values based on all mutation types.
+This function will also calculate mutation frequencies and proportions on a specific subset of variation types, which can be set using the `variant_types` parameter.
+The `variant_types` parameter can be set to a character string of "types" values that the user wants included in the mutation counts.
+By default the function will calculate summary values based on all mutation types.

-Ex.
-The following code will calculate mutation frequencies per sample
-for only insertion and deletion mutations.
+*Ex.
+The following code will calculate mutation frequencies per sample for only insertion and deletion mutations.*
 ```{r}
 mf_data <- calculate_mut_freq(
             mutation_data = mut_data,